Table of Contents

 Consistent with State Finance Law Section 163, except where otherwise provided by law, procurements shall be competitive.
 NYSCR notification is still required as applicable.
 Exemptions are as follows:

-5. Small Business, New York State Certified M/WBEs, Recycled or Remanufactured Purchases: Where commodities or services are available from small businesses or New York State certified M/WBEs; or where commodities or technology that is recycled or remanufactured is available, purchases may be made in amounts not exceeding $200,000 without competitive bidding, in accordance with Section II (B)(1) above.
+- Small Business, New York State Certified M/WBEs, Recycled or Remanufactured Purchases: Where commodities or services are available from small businesses New York State certified M/WBEs; or New York State Certified Service Disable Veteran-Owned Businesses (SDVOBs); or where commodities or technology that is recycled or remanufactured is available, purchases may be made in amounts not exceeding $200,000 without competitive bidding, in accordance with Section II (B)(1) above.
 Advertising requirements under NYS Economic Development Law still apply.

 a) Such apparel or sports equipment was manufactured in compliance with all applicable labor and occupational safety laws, including, but not limited to, child labor laws, wage and hour laws and workplace safety laws;